reload/openlist/README.md

 ## Quick start

-OpenList owner ids are SHA256 hashes of local user ids salted with a prefix of choise
+OpenList owner ids are SHA256 hashes of local user ids salted with a prefix of choice

 ```
   // Create a new list of some user